blackflux/object-scan/README.md

 Type: `boolean`<br>
 Default: `false`

-Keys are returned as a string instead of a list when set to `true`.
+Keys are returned as a string when set to `true` instead of as a list.

 Setting this option to `true` will negatively impact performance.